JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 ![](nbsp-correct.png){width=379}

 The text is center-aligned.
-If possible, the center for the help topic link should be calculated with an 16 px inset on the left.
+If possible, the center for the help topic link should be calculated with a 16px inset on the left.
 This helps visually align the help link with the lines above it.
 ![](database-tw-markup1.png){width=300}

 Fields and vertical spaces: